jedsdino/COGS181-FINALPROJECT-AUDIOCNN/README.md

 # COGS181-FINALPROJECT-AUDIOCNN

 My name is Jeda Krisnell Dionisio.
 I am a Master's student at the University of California, San Diego.
 This is my final project for COGS 191: Deep Learning/Neural Networks.

+I looked at a sample of the SceneFake dataset to use convolutional neural networks.
+With Audio CNN, I experimented with 10 different models for the detection of "fake" audio files.